Struggling to get interviews?

 Leadership & Community Involvement

-Use this section when your leadership experience demonstrates management skills, initiative, or community impact that’s relevant to the role.
+Use this section when your leadership experience demonstrates management skills, initiative, or community impact that’s relevant to your target role role.

-Include volunteer positions, board memberships, or campus organizations where you owned outcomes, budgets, or team coordination.
+Include volunteer positions, board memberships, or campus organizations where you were responsible for outcomes, budgets, or team coordination.

 Leadership & Community Involvement